Property B: A Baumgartner-style Property that Applies to Preservation of $\aleph_1$ and $\aleph_2$ under Iterations with Supports of Size $\aleph_1$: Conclusions and Further Directions

 It is to be noted that the original proof of Baumgartner that it is consistent that every two $\aleph_1$ dense sets of reals are isomorphic does not use PFA, but a composition of $\sigma$-closed and ccc forcing, both of which are Axiom A. Hence it is conceivable that an appropriate use of Theorem \ref{th:iteration} could generalise Bamgartner's result to $\aleph_2$-dense sets of reals.
 It has often been said that this question was Neeman's motivation in discovering forcing with two types of side conditions and might have already been solved by his method, although there is no published proof at this time.
 Perhaps our method might give an easier proof.

-Going in a different direction, it was proven in Baumgartner and Laver \cite{zbMATH03664937} that by starting with a weakly compact $\kappa$ and adding $\kappa$ Sacks reals iteratively, the final model resembles the Mitchell model: $\kappa$ is collapsed to $\aleph_2$ and there are no $\aleph_2$-Aronszajn trees.
+Going in a different direction, it was proven in Baumgartner and Laver \cite{zbMATH03664937} that by starting with a weakly compact $\kappa$ and adding $\kappa$ Sacks reals iteratively, the final model resembles the Mitchell \cite{Mitchellmodel} model: $\kappa$ is collapsed to $\aleph_2$ and there are no $\aleph_2$-Aronszajn trees.
+Jack Silver had proven earlier, in \cite{zbMATH03356764}, that a large class of forcings have the main property used by Mitchell to obtain this result.
+Perhaps due to the fact that Silver's paper is not readily available, the fact seems to have remained unnoticed.
+See Cummings \cite[Lem.
+1]{zbMATH06836951} for a more readily available rendition of that proof.
 It is reasonable to think that a similar property should hold for the iteration of the forcing ${\mathbb P}(\FF)$ as done in this paper, which would then give a new model with no $\aleph_3$-Aronszajn trees.
 Originally, a model with neither $\aleph_2$ or $\aleph_3$-Aronszajn trees was obtained by Uri Abraham in \cite{zbMATH03815624}, who starting from a supercompact cardinal and a weakly compact cardinal above, used Micthell's forcing on both to achieve the desired results.
 Many more results on the tree property have been obtained in the meantime, often using variants of Mitchell's forcing, see the surveys \cite{CummingsForemantree} by Cummings and Foreman and a more recent one by Dima Sinapova \cite{Sinapovaomeg2}.
-It would be interesting to see if the similar results could be obtained using the generalised Perfect Set Forcing.
+It would be interesting to see if similar results could be obtained using the generalised Perfect Set Forcing.
 Perhaps by replacing Mitchell forcing by the generalised Perfect Set Forcing the known difficulties of achieveing the tree property at the successor of a singular cardinal could be overcome.